2023 Call for Abstracts

 - Any other financial relationship with an ineligible company

-During the disclosure submission process, you will also be required to indicate your compliance with the following:
+During the disclosure submission process, you will also be required to indicate your compliance with the following statements, which include measures to ensure clinical content validity:

 - Any recommendations for patient care must be based on current science, evidence, and clinical reasoning, while giving a fair and balanced view of diagnostic and therapeutic options.